anjalisreekumar/anjalisreekumar/README.md

 - [Mantis](https://github.com/guoyingtao/Mantis) — iOS cropping library; contributed fixes for threading issues.
 - [dotLottie iOS](https://github.com/LottieFiles/dotlottie-ios) — Lightweight Lottie file support; contributed fixes for workflow failures.

----

-### Currently Working On 🚧

-- [StreamCircle](https://github.com/anjalisreekumar/StreamCircle) — Building a live streaming app from scratch using only free tools!
-Firebase handles auth, the Agora free tier powers all the streaming magic, and Mixpanel is there for analytics (probably overkill, but hey, learning new stuff is always fun!).
-Focusing on unit tests and trying out test-driven development with MVVM.
-Oh, and I also got to play around with Apple’s Icon Composer for this project.

----

 ### Tech Stack